theno/ctutlz/ctutlz/really_all_logs.md

 * __maximum merge delay__: `86400`
 * __operated by__: `Google`
 * __contact__: `google-ct-logs@googlegroups.com`
 * __notes__: `This log is not trusted by Chrome.
-It only logs certificates that chain to roots that are on track for inclusion in browser roots or were trusted at some previous point.
-See the announcement blog post.`
+It only logs certificates that chain to roots that are on track for inclusion in browser roots or were trusted at some`
 * __scts accepted by chrome__: None
 * __id b64__: `qJnYeAySkKr0YvMYgMz71SRR6XDQ+/WR73Ww2ZtkVoE=`
 * __pubkey__: